-This article shows the enrolment wins of the educational sector, across different locations and demographics.
-At the same time, it identifies the most vulnerable segments of the United States student population, why they are so, and the factors that contribute to dropout rates.
-Those that are considering entry into, or are currently within the college system, might well consider these factors rather than becoming part of the fallout statistics in the end.
+This article shows the enrolment wins of the educational sector, across different demographics and location.
+At the same time, it identifies the most vulnerable segments of the United States student population, the factors that contribute to dropout rates, and why they are so.
+Those that are currently within the college system, or considering entry into, might well consider these factors rather than becoming part of the fallout statistics in the end.
 These are numbers that are not out of control.
-And if government and education policymakers pay attention to these, these trends might be arrested.
+And if education policymakers and the government pay attention to these, these trends might be arrested.

 Number of College Graduates Table of Contents